 Atlas employees will not enter your home.

-We bring a Porta-Potty and a handwashing station to every job.
+We bring a Porta-Potty to every job.

-All employees will wear N95 masks or better.
+All employees will wear masks.

 All trash and personal belongings will be removed from the job each day (we may leave some tools).